Jazz Icons in Picture Books

 12-8

-This book traces Ellington’s journey from a boy uncertain about the piano to a jazz icon.
-Andrea Pinkney’s text swings with musical rhythm, while Brian Pinkney’s illustrations move with color and energy.
-The focus is on capturing Ellington’s personality and the sound of his orchestra rather than a strict chronological biography.
+This book chronicles Ellington’s development from a little boy who was uncertain about the piano to a legendary figure in jazz.
+Brian Pinkney’s illustrations move with color and energy, while Andrea Pinkney’s text sways to the beat of the music.
+The focus is on capturing Ellington’s personality and the sound of his orchestra.

 29